Towards a Rigorous Statistical Analysis of Empirical Password Datasets: Introduction

 \section{Introduction}

 Understanding and characterizing the distribution over user chosen passwords is a key challenge in the field of cybersecurity with important implications towards the development of robust security policies.
-How many passwords could an offline attacker crack with $G$ guesses per account?
 How expensive does a password hashing algorithm need to be to deter an offline brute-force attacker?
 Can we strengthen the password distribution by imposing restrictions, e.g., requiring passwords to include numbers and/or capital letters, on the passwords that users can pick?
 If so are the security gains significant enough to justify the usability costs?
+Characterizing the attacker's guessing curve is a fundamental challenge which is central to addressing the above questions.
+In particular, we would like to know the probability that an attacker will crack a random user's password after $G$ attempts as $G$ ranges from small (online password spraying attacker) to large (offline attack).
+As a concrete motivating application suppose that an organization's current authentication policy locks a user account if there are more than $G=100$ incorrect login attempts within a 30 day period.
+The organization is considering adopting a stricter lockout policy which locks down the account after $G=50$ incorrect logins within 30 days, but will only adopt such a change if the policy change substantially reduces the risk posed by an online attacker.
+An immediate challenge is that the answer to these questions depends on the distribution $\mathcal{P}$ over user passwords as well as the attacker's guessing strategy both of which are unknown.

-Supposing that $p_i$ denotes the probability of the $i$th most likely password in our (unknown) password distribution $\mathcal{P}$ we would like to estimate $\lambda_G \doteq \sum_{i=1}^G p_i$ the probability that an attacker can crack a random user's password within $G$ guesses.
-Unfortunately, there is no known succinct description of the user password distribution $\mathcal{P}$ which can be used to compute $\lambda_G$ directly.
-However, in the past decade breaches at organizations such as RockYou, LinkedIn and 000webhost have resulted in the release of many large password datasets\footnote{Passwords in the some breaches (e.g., RockYou) were stored in plaintext.
-In other breaches like LinkedIn the password hashes were not salted making it much easier for an offline attacker to crack most ot the passwords.}.
-Viewing each of these datasets $S$ as $N=|S|$ independent samples from an unknown password distribution $\mathcal{P}$ we would like to use the sampled datasets $S$ to characterize the guessing curve $\lambda_G$.
+One natural attempt to address the above questions is to fix a state-of-the art password cracking model $M$ and assume that the attacker uses this model to generate password guesses.
+Now our organization might estimate that adopting the stricter lockout policy (resp. doubling the cost of the password hash function) reduces the success rate of an online (resp. offline) password attacker by $\lambda_{G,M}-\lambda_{G/2,M}$ where $\lambda_{G,M}$ denotes the probability that an attacker will crack a randomly sampled password $pwd \leftarrow \mathcal{P}$ within $G$ guesses when using model $M$.
+Since the distribution $\mathcal{P}$ is unknown the organization cannot compute $\lambda_{G,M}$ directly.
+However, it is easy to approximate $\lambda_{G,M}$ empirically given a few samples $S=(s_1,\ldots, s_N)$ from the unknown password distribution $\mathcal{P}$.